 - Care and emotional support (one-on-one or in a group), such as guidance and referrals, information sessions and group discussions, interactive group meetings, and programs for teens and children

 In the About ALS section, you will find information about the disease, the signs and symptoms, the various forms of ALS, how ALS is diagnosed, facts about ALS, the legal and financial considerations, a list of clinics specialized in ALS, as well as a multitude of other resources.

-We also provide a booklet called the Manual for People Living with ALS in PDF format, which is filled with practical tips and advice.
+We also provide a booklet called the Guide for People Living with ALS in PDF format, which is filled with practical tips and advice.
 A paper copy is also available upon request.